tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/SDK integration/_index.md

 ```
 <br>

 To execute the operations provided by the PayU's SDK, you must send to the method a parameter map as an argument, this map has all the required information to process a transaction.
-Example:
+Exemplo:

 ```JAVA
 Map<String, String>  parameters = new HashMap <String, String>();